gparusimov/ServiceToken/docs/index.md

+ServiceToken is a pre-purchased claim on someone's unit of service represented as an Ethereum ECR20 token specification compliant smart contract.
+It is inspired by Forrester's Service Units (SU) concept.
+SUs are prepaid units that may be used by a client to access various analyst interactions and other services from Forrester.
+See [wiki](https://github.com/Trustology/ServiceToken/wiki) for more details.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Trustology/ServiceToken/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.